 There is no cure for COPD.
-However, treatment can be helpful, including lifestyle changes, inhaler medication, oxygen therapy, pulmonary rehabilitation, and lung reduction surgery.
+However, treatment can be helpful, including lifestyle changes, inhaler medication, oxygen therapy and pulmonary rehabilitation.
 The goals of COPD treatment are to provide symptomatic relief, retard progression or disease, prevent exacerbations, reduce hospitalizations and mortality, and improve exercise tolerance and quality of life.
 There is no evidence that spirometric screening of asymptomatic patients is beneficial.